AnanyaSudarshan/GrowthMindzAdmin-client/README.md

 ## License

-This project is created for GrowthMindz Admin Portal.
+This project is created for MindsetMovez Admin Portal.